 As mentioned earlier, the lifespan of adults is only for a few months and they live fast, eating everything in sight and reproducing quickly.

 Dragonflies come from the Odonata order in the animal kingdom, sharing their line with their cousin, the Damselfly.

 They’re capable of amazing feats of aerobatics, capable of flying backward as well as forward, stopping on a dime, and possessing incredible eyesight.

 You’ve just spotted your first dragonfly alighting on your water source!
 Hurray!
 Now that you’ve accomplished your goal, you have to protect them.

-Firstly, make sure that the water source you’ve created stays at a certain depth, creating a safe haven for their eggs.
+Firstly, make sure that the water source you’ve created stays at a certain depth, creating a haven for their eggs.
 You don’t want it to get too shallow.

 Secondly, and this one is most important, never use insecticides.
 Dragonflies are resilient, but now they’re facing a true danger — humans ignorantly using insecticides to deal with pest problems faster.